Loewenzaehnchen/Project/README.md

-# Ecotourism
+# Ecotourism :earth_americas:
 General description: Gives most suitable areas to visit in Central america + Mexico based on a filter system filled out by the user.

 *Classes:*
 ## 1. Traveler